-Over the years, Crampton has written songs, sung (backing vocals) and played guitar in punk or post-punk rock bands.
-She says "song-writing is a conceptual art—it's about paring an idea down to a kernel.
-Painting can be sort of lonely art but it's really fun to create with other people."
+Over the years, I have written songs, sung (backing vocals or just with friends) and played guitar in punk or post-punk rock bands.
+Songwriting is conceptual; it's about distilling an idea down to a kernel.
+Painting can be a lonely art so it's really fun to create with other people.

 The Insufferables (San Francisco 2009–present)

 The Insufferables are an alternative rock band that I helped found and wrote songs and played guitar with for twelve years.
 The band rehearses at Hunters Point in the concrete wing.
 We recorded "Argument Clinic" at Tiny Telephone Studios in San Francisco with producer Beau Sorenson.
 Listen or purchase at Bandcamp, Soundcloud, or on Youtube (links below).
 Previously The Insufferables released two earlier EP's "Edge of Control" and "Fire Bad!".
 Members included: Keith McNamara, vocals, Gene Michal, lead guitar, Ram Fenster, bass and vocals, Kevin Anderson, on drums, and Crampton, rhythm guitar and vocals, shipyard artists Kathleen McNamara on bass, Paula Clark on guitar and vocals, drummers Melissa Kim and DK Palmgren.

 Also on Spotify and many other music services.